perer-li/whitepaper/whitepaper.md

 * Advertising fee for real estate agencies

-Real estate developers buy TPT in the same way as they would pay advertising fee.
-They post real estate information on DApp, and then pay real customers who view real estate information for their attention using TPT.
+Real estate developers buy TPP in the same way as they would pay advertising fee.
+They post real estate information on DApp, and then pay real customers who view real estate information for their attention using TPP.

 * Currency to pay for properties and services

-For all transactions in renting or buying a property, TPT can be used as the currency to pay landlord for the rent, seller for the property, or estate agency for service.
+For all transactions in renting or buying a property, TPP can be used as the currency to pay landlord for the rent, seller for the property, or estate agency for service.
 Whenever it is used over fiat currency, discounts will be given.

 * Referrals

-Users are rewarded with tokens by referring friends to register and use the DApp, and the reward continues if the referred user pays for property or service using TPT tokens.
+Users are rewarded with tokens by referring friends to register and use the DApp, and the reward continues if the referred user pays for property or service using TPP tokens.

 * Reviews and ratings

 Users are rewarded with tokens by creating reviews and ratings to influence the counterparty credit rating.
 The reviews and ratings are stored as immutable data on the blockchain.

-TPT's future development plan is to eliminate fraud in existing real estate transactions through decentralization and intermediation, reduce transaction costs and shorten transaction time.
-TPT will come up with a certain percentage of profits to repurchase tokens to repay the development of entire ecosystem.
+TPP's future development plan is to eliminate fraud in existing real estate transactions through decentralization and intermediation, reduce transaction costs and shorten transaction time.
+TPP will come up with a certain percentage of profits to repurchase tokens to repay the development of entire ecosystem.

-TPT will continue to implement new solutions and promote its applications in major real estate markets including but not limited to property rights investigations, short term leases, long term leases, credit deposits, real estate sales, mortgages and asset securitizations.
-The ultimate goal of TPT is to digitize every real estate related transaction and run it on the blockchain.
+TPP will continue to implement new solutions and promote its applications in major real estate markets including but not limited to property rights investigations, short term leases, long term leases, credit deposits, real estate sales, mortgages and asset securitizations.
+The ultimate goal of TPP is to digitize every real estate related transaction and run it on the blockchain.

 ## 5. Technical Implementation

-TPT is a decentralized independent platform, which runs smart contracts specifically designed for real estate business.
-TPT token is an ERC20 token.
-The transactions on the TPT platform is paid in TPT tokens.
+TPP is a decentralized independent platform, which runs smart contracts specifically designed for real estate business.
+TPP token is an ERC20 token.
+The transactions on the TPP platform is paid in TPP tokens.

 ### Design Principles

 * Maximized removal of 3rd party

-As TPT is built on top of blockchain technology, the much needed 3rd parties, who provide the trust, can be removed.
+As TPP is built on top of blockchain technology, the much needed 3rd parties, who provide the trust, can be removed.
 We believe with blockchain technology goes mainstream, all 3rd parties can be removed eventually.
 However, we also realise based on current law and regulation, they cannot be removed completely just yet.
 We are taking a progressive approach to remove 3rd parties over time, so we can make the product available to consumers sooner, in order to save the cost and time of transactions.

 * Authenticity

-In comparison with traditional platform, TPT provides genuine and immutable data.
+In comparison with traditional platform, TPP provides genuine and immutable data.
 Data on the platform is confirmed by multiple parties to ensure authenticity.
 The blockchain increases accountability and promotes reliability with proper, immutable data.

 * Privacy

 Property and personal data is highly private.
-Data on TPT platform is owned by user.
+Data on TPP platform is owned by user.
 The platform also provides fine grained access control.
 Data is securely shared only when permission is granted.
 Computation on the platform uses zkSNARKs, therefore correctness of the computation can be verified without having to be executed, and what was executed even does not need to be revealed.

 * intelligence

-TPT platform uses artificial intelligence and machine learning to perform mass data analysis and classification, natural language processing, and fraud detection, all of which is impossible with systems which depend on repetitive human effort.
+TPP platform uses artificial intelligence and machine learning to perform mass data analysis and classification, natural language processing, and fraud detection, all of which is impossible with systems which depend on repetitive human effort.

 * Scalability and high performance

-With the constant increasing trading volume and user base on TPT platform, Single blockchain system will very likely be congested, To remove the potential performance bottleneck, DAG (Directed Acyclic Graph) system is adopted in our design.
+With the constant increasing trading volume and user base on TPP platform, Single blockchain system will very likely be congested, To remove the potential performance bottleneck, DAG (Directed Acyclic Graph) system is adopted in our design.
 Within DAG, users can submit data unit to the system, data unit contains information like transaction and communication messages..etc.
 The data units are connected with each other through a relation map which forms the directed acyclic graph.
 DAG allows data to be asynchronizely written into the system so that the overall system throughput can be significantly improved.

 * Interoperability

-TPT supports cross-chain address mapping, i.e. address and public key on a specific blockchain can be mapped onto the TPT chain so that the address of an user on an existing blockchain can be translated to the TPT blockchain address which allows communication between users from different blockchain through TPT system.
+TPP supports cross-chain address mapping, i.e. address and public key on a specific blockchain can be mapped onto the TPP so that the address of an user on an existing blockchain can be translated to the TPP blockchain address which allows communication between users from different blockchain through TPP system.

 * Openness

-TPT has an open API making it easy to connect to other systems, which creates a seamless network improving value transfer.
+TPP has an open API making it easy to connect to other systems, which creates a seamless network improving value transfer.

 * Incentive mechanism

-TPT platform rewards users who provide high value information, or receive good reviews.
+TPP platform rewards users who provide high value information, or receive good reviews.
 Incentives are implemented in smart contracts.
 Rewards include free tokens or discounted transaction fees.

 ### Main modules